LandWarderer2772/root-sanctum/docs/technology/programming.md

 C++ documentation and tutorials: https://isocpp.org/get-started

+Dont get books unless you go to school or really wanna know a lot about the language.
+Books should only be used as reference and not to learn, use them in combination with a course you're following.

 #### Go

 Go (also called Golang) is an open-source, statically typed, compiled programming language developed by Google known for its simplicity, efficiency, and built-in support for concurrent programming.